BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    1. Restore one more time, this time using the other of your two original shares from that first scan along with the one you didn't originally scan.
    1. In other words, you should have scanned all three combinations of two shares: AB, BC, and AC.
 If you're confused at which you've used, labeled them "A", "B", and "C".
    1. "Save" it, check it, and this time do *not* delete it (yet).

-Now that you know you can recover your seed from the recovery shards, you should enter that seed into Sparrow.
+Now that you know you can recover your seed from the recovery shards, you should enter that seed into your transaction coordinator.

+**Transaction Coordinator Instructions:**

 1. [  ] Display the Account in Gordian Seed Tool
    1. Select the seed.